Stackeduary/DevOps-Lab-10/README.md

-# DevOps Lab 10 Monitoring with Prometheus
+# Lab 10 Monitoring with Prometheus